Torture Never Again: Background

 The coup that displaced Brazil's president amidst a backdrop of political and economic instability took place on April 1, 1964.
 A faction of Brazil's military unseated President João Goulart and assumed power under the Institutional Act of 9 April 1964.
 This act legitimized the military junta as the dominant authority in Brazil.
 Within days of taking control of the Brazilian government in 1964, the military regime began categorizing society in two ways: civilians and subversive enemies.
 Almost immediately, Operation Cleanup (Operação Limpeza) was created, and the government began kidnapping, imprisoning, and torturing thousands of suspected subversives.

-Standard Torture Procedures
+Standard torture procedures

 Under the Brazilian military regime from 1964 to 1985, torture was not only condoned, but also institutionalized.
 Methods and procedures for torture became such an integral part of the military government's oppressive tactics that the military integrated classes on torture into their training program.
 Some of the defendants from the court documents were forced to participate in the practical application portion of the class; these individuals were tortured in front of the classroom of students as a pedagogical approach.

 The following list provides some of the methods the interrogators used while torturing the defendants: